bduna/STD-Proliferation/README.md

-# README.md
+# STD PROLIFERATION SIMULATION
-This is a "read-me" markdown file.
+This Python simulation simulates the spread of an infectious, sexually-transmitted disease throughout a population.